ahlbomgunnar/geotech/README.md

-# thesisfeu16
+# GeoTech
+### Geologic and tectonic visualization using the Web Mercator map projection.
-Gunnar Ahlbom's major thesis project for EC Utbildning FEU16
+#### Major thesis project for Gunnar Ahlbom at EC Education, 2018.

+Written entirely with web technologies, utilizing the P5 JavaScript library aswell as my own module DOM_EXT for document manipulation.